blade-lang/blade-docs/quick-learn.markdown

 ## Creating packages
 ---

 Create a directory with the name of the package and create an `index.b` file in the directory.
-That's all...
+That's all!

 ```
 my_package